 All metadata stored in the SQLite files is also encrypted using AES.
-This provides another layer of security and protection for your data: even if an intruder were to gain physical access to your backups, they would be be useless without the matching AES key.
+This provides another layer of security and protection for your data: even if an intruder were to gain physical access to your backups, they would be useless without the matching AES key.

-Tip: On Windows operating systems, the default installation path of CubeBackup is "C:\Program Files\CubeBackup4\".
+On Windows, the default installation path of CubeBackup is "C:\Program Files\CubeBackup4\".

 - On Linux, it is only accessible to the CubeBackup service.

 We strongly recommend that you make a copy of the key file and store it in a safe place.
-CubeBackup Inc. does not have access to any AES key files and cannot help you if the key file is lost.
+CubeBackup Inc. does not have access to any key files and cannot help you if the key file is lost.